traveltime-dev/se-internal-task/README.md

     1) Taking MORE time is fine but unnecessary
     2) Your solutions for the tasks will be used as a script for the technical interrview
-    3) We understand that you might be busy so do not be not be afraid of committing a "not completed" task if you got stuck, as long as you're open to followup questions and can show the skills tested in those tasks you should be fine
+    3) We understand that you might be busy so do not be afraid of committing a "not completed" task if you got stuck, as long as you're open to followup questions and can show the skills tested in those tasks you should be fine
   * Read the README in each directory for further instructions.